Two Russian ladies in front of the Tschaikovsky statue at the

 - In Beijing (1995).

-officers.
-Things were different when I was there in 2011.
+with police officers.
+Things were different when I was there

-working for a petrolium company bringing oil from the northwestern region of
+Engineers working for a petrolium company bringing oil from the

 capitalists in the lobby of this hotel.